karan/Projects/README.md

 **RSS Feed Creator** - Given a link to RSS/Atom Feed, get all posts and display them.

-**Post it Notes Program** - A program where you can add text reminders and post them. *Optional: You can have the program also add popup reminders.*

 **Quote Tracker (market symbols etc)** - A program which can go out and check the current value of stocks for a list of symbols entered by the user.
 The user can set how often the stocks are checked.
 For CLI, show whether the stock has moved up or down. *Optional: If GUI, the program can show green up and red down arrows to show which direction the stock value has moved.*

 **Guestbook / Journal** - A simple application that allows people to add comments or write journal entries.
 It can allow comments or not and timestamps for all entries.
 Could also be made into a shout box. *Optional: Deploy it on Google App Engine or Heroku or any other PaaS (if possible, of course).*

-**Fortune Teller (Horoscope)** - A program that checks your horoscope on various astrology sites and puts them together for you each day.

 **Vigenere / Vernam / Ceasar Ciphers** - Functions for encrypting and decrypting data messages.
 Then send them to a friend.

-**Random Gift Suggestions** - Enter various gifts for certain people when you think of them.
-When its time to give them a gift (xmas, birthday, anniversary) it will randomly pick one. *Optional: Suggest places you can get it (link to Amazon page?).*

-**Markdown to HTML Converter** - Converts Markdown formatted text into HTML files.
-Implement basic tags like `p`, `strong`, `em` etc. *Optional: Implement all tags from [Markdown Syntax Docs](http://daringfireball.net/projects/markdown/syntax).*

 **Regex Query Tool** - A tool that allows the user to enter a text string and then in a separate control enter a regex pattern.
 It will run the regular expression against the source text and return any matches or flag errors in the regular expression.

 Networking
 ---------